All Legislation

 • Reproductive Freedom & Women's Rights

-SB 236 would expand Indiana’s abortion ban by cracking down on abortion-inducing drugs and creating a lawsuit-driven enforcement scheme targeting these medications and those accused of distributing them from outside the state.
+SB 236 would escalate Indiana’s abortion ban by cracking down on abortion-inducing drugs and creating a lawsuit-driven enforcement scheme targeting these medications and those accused of distributing them from outside the state.
 The bill adds a new chapter to the abortion ban that broadly prohibits manufacturing, distributing, possessing, prescribing, mailing, transporting, delivering, or otherwise providing abortion-inducing drugs to or from anyone in Indiana outside of the state’s narrow exceptions.
 It specifically covers common abortion-inducing drugs (e.g., mifepristone and misoprostol) as well as off-label use.

 Position: Oppose